 -

-Use a screen recording tool to capture the lecture video and audio while playing it:
+Use a screen recorder to capture the lecture video and audio while it plays:

-- Mac: Press Cmd + Shift + 5 and select screen recording with audio
+- Mac: Cmd + Shift + 5 and select screen recording with audio

-- Windows: Use Xbox Game Bar (Win + G) or OBS Studio (free)
+- Windows: Xbox Game Bar (Win + G) or OBS Studio (free)

 -